Webierta/call-counter/README.md

 # Call Counter

-## Calling Plan Control
+## Calling and SMS Plan Control

-## Management of minutes consumed in outgoing calls
+## Control of the Plan of outgoing calls and sent sms

-*Call Counter* helps control the calling plan contracted on your mobile phone.
+*Call Counter* helps to manage the call and SMS plan contracted on your mobile phone.

-The App display the minutes consumed by outgoing calls in the current month (by default) or in a selected billing cycle.
-Outgoing calls can also be queried on a custom date range.
+The App display the minutes consumed by outgoing calls and the number of SMS messages sent in the current month (by default) or in a selected billing cycle.
+A selected range of dates can also be queried.

 *Call Counter* is Free and Open Source Software for the Android platform.
 The App is available in English, German and Spanish.